Slowdeb/Tryhackme/ide.md

 ![image](https://user-images.githubusercontent.com/76821053/144726858-5031fb5c-c63e-4c6c-a638-1090e25b4f82.png)

-If we look at the sudo permissions for this user we can see that he can run /usr/sbin/service vsftpd restart with full privileges:
+If we look at the sudo permissions for this user we can see that he can run "/usr/sbin/service vsftpd restart" command with full privileges:

 ![image](https://user-images.githubusercontent.com/76821053/144726862-48b09620-07cc-4105-810d-e833fe5bc413.png)